allwin199/t-swap-review/audit-data/findings.md

    3. outputAmount = 1
 3. The function does not offer a maxInput amount
 4. As the transaction is pending in the mempool, the market changes!
 And the price moves HUGE -> 1 WETH is now 10,000 USDC.
 10x more than the user expected.
-5. The transaction completes, but the user sent the protocol 10,000 USDC instead of 1,000 USDC
+5. The transaction completes, but the user sent the protocol 10,000 USDC instead of the expected 1,000 USDC

 **Recommended Mitigation:** We should include a `maxInputAmount` so the user only has to spend up to a specific amount, and can predict how much they will spend on the protocol.